hnavilur/webex-contact-center-flows/simple-inbound-template/README.md

 ### Pre-requisites

-- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Webex Contact Center Management Portal.
+- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Control Hub settings page for Webex Contact Center.
 Refer to the [Setup and Administration Guide](https://help.webex.com/en-us/article/n5595zd/Webex-Contact-Center-Setup-and-Administration-Guide#Cisco_Generic_Topic.dita_e338e055-64b0-4973-bd52-8a5581dcb0ee).
 - This flow uses Cisco Text-to-Speech (TTS) for the welcome message.
 If required, upload static audio files for custom greetings.

 This flow ensures a smooth experience by placing error-handling mechanisms and allowing fallback scenarios in case agents are not available.